 It’s a razor-thin line that we as athletes walk between being extremely lean and fit on the one edge, and the precipice of overtraining and increased risk of infections and illness on the other.
 With flu season upon us, what should we be considering about maintaining our off-season health?

 “Analytics” is the buzzword in many sports today, involved new ways of analyzing player effectiveness and team performance in dynamic team sports like baseball, football, and hockey.
-Being wattages and power analysis, can we use analytics in cycling and especially in sprinting?
+While power analysis now dominates training ideas in cycling, can we use analytics in cycling and especially in sprinting?